 Pattern Strips allow you to use your selected pictures in a pattern.
 For example if you selected apple, banana, and other various fruits, the first pattern will be an AB pattern: apple, banana, apple, banana, etc. There are three rows of the beginning of different patterns.
 The patterns are followed by boxes for the student to complete the rest of the pattern.
-Extra pirctures to fill in the pattern are at the bottom of the page.
-The page includes an AB, AAB, and AABB patterns.
+Extra pictures to fill in the pattern are at the bottom of the page.

 Creating the Materials: